opendocsg/slw-judgments-backfill/2017_SGHC_299/report.md

 18     Loss of confidence in the directors on account of their lack of probity in the conduct and management of the company affairs can justify a winding up on the “just and equitable” ground:

-_Chong Choon Chai and another v Tan Gee Cheng and another_ [1993] 2 SLR(R) 685 at [9].
+_Chong Choon Chai and another v Tan Gee Cheng and another_ <span class="citation">[1993] 2 SLR(R) 685</span> at [9].
 However, the Company has no operations and its only outstanding affairs were the distribution of its share of the security deposit and the Escrow Sum (if any) upon receipt of the same from ERCU.
 The Company had confirmed that it had no objections to being wound up after the dispute over the Escrow Sum was resolved.

 19     Douglas Foo submitted that he had no confidence that Andy Ong and Han Boon would properly distribute the Company’s share of the Escrow Sum (if any) to the Company’s shareholders.
 Douglas Foo went so far as to say that he believed that Andy Ong and Han Boon may siphon away the Company’s share of the Escrow Sum.
 Douglas Foo submitted that this was a reasonable inference to be drawn from the following actions taken by Andy Ong and Han Boon in the past: